 - Bordering Quang Ninh province to the east

-- Bordering Hanoi capital to the west
+- Bordering Hanoi to the west

 - Bordering Hai Phong city and Hung Yen province to the south